aws/karpenter-provider-aws/website/content/en/docs/upgrading/v1-migration.md

        --set webhook.port=8443
    ```
    {{% alert title="Note" color="primary" %}}
-   To properly template the `conversion` stanza in the CRD, the `karpenter-crd` chart must be used.
+   To properly template the `conversion` field in the CRD, the `karpenter-crd` chart must be used.
    If you're using a GitOps solution to manage your Karpenter installation, you should use this chart to manage your CRDs.
    You should set `skipCrds` to true for the main `karpenter` chart (e.g. [Argo CD](https://argo-cd.readthedocs.io/en/latest/user-guide/helm/#helm-skip-crds)).